patrickcapaldo/patrickcapaldo.github.io/_projects/civi.md

 # Purpose

 The Critical Infrastructure Vitals Index (CIVI) is designed to provide a **comprehensive snapshot of a nation’s infrastructure health**.
-It measures a country’s performance across four key pillars—Autonomy, Resilience, Sustainability, and Effectiveness—giving policymakers, researchers, and investors a standardized framework to understand and compare infrastructure readiness globally.
+It measures a country’s performance across four key pillars - Autonomy, Resilience, Sustainability, and Effectiveness - giving policymakers, researchers, and investors a standardized framework to understand and compare infrastructure readiness globally.

 CIVI ultimately seeks to highlight strengths, reveal vulnerabilities, and guide future policy and investment decisions in a data-driven way.